 “Now, Lord, into Thy hands Thy servant commits his spirit; and though he may not with Stephen see the heavens open, yet let him have the heavens open.
 And though he may not see upon a scaffold the Son of God standing at the right hand of God, yet let him come to the glorious body of Jesus Christ and this hour have an intellectual sight of the glorious body of his Saviour.
 Lord Jesus, receive my spirit and, Lord Jesus, stand by me, Thy dying servant who hath endeavoured in his lifetime to stand for Thee.
 Lord, hear, pardon all infirmities, wash away his iniquities by the blood of Christ, wipe off reproaches from his name, wipe off guilt from his person and receive him pure and spotless and blameless before Thee in love.
 And all this we beg for the sake of Jesus Christ.
 Amen and Amen.”

-Christopher Love knew how to live well, and to die well.
+Christopher Love truly knew how to live well and die well.
 He was another servant of Christ of whom the world was not worthy.
-As his dear wife Mary said of him, “He lived too much in heaven to live long on earth.”
+His wife, Mary, remarked on his heavenly disposition, “He lived too much in heaven to live long out of heaven.”

-Christopher Love’s prayer is excerpted from Don Kistler’s A Spectacle Unto God: The Life and Death of Christopher Love.
+Christopher Love’s prayer is excerpted from Don Kistler’s A Spectacle Unto God: The Life and Death of Christopher Love (Soli Deo Gloria Publications, 1994, pp. 128-131).